gianlima/sarak2_paper/README.md

 ## Getting started

-Scripts for the figures and table are in the folder `scripts`.
+Scripts for the figures are in the folder `scripts`.
 The rendered figures are in the folder `plots`.
 The data of the experiments are in the folder `data`.